News Corp quarterly revenue beats on digital push

 News Corp, owner of Market Watch and Barron’s, has been making acquisitions to bolster its portfolio and expand.

-In March, the company said it will acquire the consumer unit of educational publisher Houghton Mifflin Harcourt Co (HMHC.O) for $349 million in cash, days after it agreed to buy financial news firm Investor's Business Daily for $275 million. .
+In March, the company said it will acquire the consumer unit of educational publisher Houghton Mifflin Harcourt Co for $349 million in cash, days after it agreed to buy financial news firm Investor’s Business Daily for $275 million..

 The Wall Street Journal’s digital-only subscriptions grew 29% to 2.63 million average subscriptions in the quarter, and represented 78% of its total subscriptions.